Abstract Guidelines – MISWeek 2020

 2. METHODS & PROCEDURES: A description of the study design, the subjects and the evaluation procedures used.
 Documentation of statistical methodology should be included in this section.

-3. RESULTS: A summary of the results of the study, which should support the final conclusion of the paper, and these must be stated in the abstract.
-Please do not include qualitative statements such as “supporting evidence will be provided at presentation,” etc. Results should include actual data.
+3. RESULTS: A summary of the results of the study, which should support the final conclusion of the paper, and these must be provided.
+Results should include actual data.
+Do not include qualitative statements such as “supporting evidence will be provided”.

 4. CONCLUSION: A brief statement of the conclusions of the study.
-Any data provided must either support, confirm, modify, or refute the purpose of the objectives of the particular study.
+Any data provided must either support, confirm, modify, or refute the the objectives of the particular study.

-Abstracts that do not comply with the required format will be returned for editing.
+Please note: Abstracts that do not comply with the required format will be returned.

-Please note: abstracts will not be edited for language, grammar, spelling, readability, punctuation, etc. prior to being sent for peer review.
+Abstracts will not be edited for language, grammar, spelling, readability, or punctuation.
 Be sure to review your text before submitting.

 Authors whose primary language is not English should have their papers checked for linguistic accuracy by a person skilled in the English language and in medical terminology.